 American Sphinx: The Character of Thomas Jefferson

 This book won the National Book Award and in my opinion is the best book on Jefferson ever written.
 Again, I’m not a PhD in history and I don’t play one on TV.
 I just like reading this stuff.
 The biggest takeaway I had from this book was that of all the founding fathers, except maybe Adams, Jefferson was the most self aware of the history he was making with every decision he’d make and word he’d write.
-Sometimes it seemed like he was even doing things just to cover his ass for future generations, like he was taking literary selfies that he knew Americans would still want to look at hundreds of years later.
+Sometimes it seemed like he was even doing things just to cover his butt for future generations, almost like he was taking literary selfies that he knew Americans would still want to look at hundreds of years later.
 Read it today – you’ll learn so much about one of the most complicated, brilliant, flawed men ever to make his mark on history.

 Benjamin Franklin: An American Life by Walter Isaacson